Mike Newton (racing driver): Racing career

 Newton began in motorsport as a marshal in 1977.
 In 1985, he took part in his first circuit race in Formula Ford.
 He was a regular competitor in Champion of Oulton Park Formula Ford series from 1985 through 1997, and had top three championship finishes between 1995 and 1997.
 In 1999, he finished sixth in the Bathurst 500.
-In 2001 he finished first in class at the 6hr Langstreckenpokal (VLN) at the Nurburgring on the Nordschliefe in an ex-Dick Johnson ATCC Falcon EL, and repeated that feat at the 2002 Grand Am Finale GTS Class in a Saleen S7R at Daytona.
+In 2001 he finished first in class at the 6hr Langstreckenpokal (VLN) at the Nürburgring on the Nordschleife in an ex-Dick Johnson ATCC Falcon EL, and repeated that feat at the 2002 Grand Am Finale GTS Class in a Saleen S7R at Daytona.

-In 2002 Newton made his GT debut at both the Daytona 24 Hours and British GT in a Porsche 996 GTR with Graham Nash Motorsport.
+In 2002, Newton made his GT debut at both the Daytona 24 Hours and British GT in a Porsche 996 GTR with Graham Nash Motorsport.

-In 2003 he made his debut in the 24 Hours of Le Mans, racing a Saleen S7-R for Graham Nash Motorsport alongside Thomas Erdos and Pedro Chaves, the car being sponsored by some of Newton's companies.
+In 2003, he made his debut in the 24 Hours of Le Mans, racing a Saleen S7-R for Graham Nash Motorsport alongside Thomas Erdos and Pedro Chaves, the car being sponsored by some of Newton's companies.
 The team finished sixth in the GTS class.
 Newton and Erdos also raced the car in the FIA GT Championship.

-For 2004 Newton and Erdos continued to race the Saleen in FIA GT for RML.
+For 2004, Newton and Erdos continued to race the Saleen in FIA GT for RML.
 They also raced in the Le Mans Series for the team in an MG-Lola EX257.
 They also raced the car at Le Mans, but retired from the race.
 In 2005 the team moved from the LMP1 category to the LMP2 category, winning the class at Le Mans and finishing second in the Le Mans Series.
 They repeated this feat in 2006.
 In 2007, Newton and Erdos won the Le Mans Series LMP2 category.

 In 2010, Newton, Erdos and Wallace finished third in the LMP2 Class at Le Mans in a Lola HPD Coupe, and Newton and Erdos won the Le Mans Series LMP2 Drivers Title, with RML winning the LMP2 Team title, accompanied at different races by both Andy Wallace and Ben Collins.